tomasjames/SFProject/README.md

 Project 'To-Do List'
 -------------------
 This list is not exhaustive of the remaining tasks in the project, and is updated as and when new ideas are added.
 Furthermore, this is not representative of the project's progress.
+More often than not, for larger implementations more detailed issues will be created in addition to the notes found here.
+Where possible, those issues will be linked next to the entry.

 - ~~Get RADMC-3D up and running on OS X 10.11 El Capitan~~
 - ~~Run basic tests included in cheatsheet (i.e. set up gas and dust continuum models)~~